 Once known as the city with more per capita restaurants than San Francisco, Durango has always served as a foodie’s paradise.
 From Honeyville and Ska Brewing, to Durango Diner Green Chili and Rocky Mountain Chocolate, it’s likely you’ve come across some Durango goods in your own grocery store.
 Durango chefs, brewers, and artists earn awards year after year for their creative dishes.
 In a perfect showcase of community, Ska Brewing Company’s True Blonde Ale just received the 2019 Good Food Award.
 The brew is made special with honey from Honeyville Bees.
 You can tour Honeyville and Ska on your visit, right after breakfast at the famed Durango Diner.
 Or better yet, attend the annual Taste of Durango festival to see what it’s all about.

-3. A Mecca for Professional Athletes
+3. A Headquarters for Professional Athletes

 In a region where outdoor adventure is considered a near religious experience, Durango has attracted some of our country’s most impressive athletes.
 Beginning in 1915, professional fighter Jack Dempsey became the heavy weight champion after defeating Andy Malloy.
 A mural tribute to the momentous occasion can be found outside El Rancho Tavern on Main Avenue.